 Disclosure Guidance and Transparency Rules

 By virtue of the information included in this Governance section of the Annual Report, we comply with the corporate governance statement requirements of the FCA’s Disclosure Guidance and Transparency Rules.
-Certain additional information that is required to be disclosed pursuant to DTR7.2.6 can be found on pages 80 to 84 in the Annual Report.
+Certain additional information that is required to be disclosed pursuant to DTR7.2.6 can be found in the Annual Report.

 New York Stock Exchange (NYSE)